shivharis/turtlebot3_wiki/docs/source/applications.rst

 This section shows some demos using Turtlebot3.
 For implementing you have to install the turtlebot3_applications package.

+..
+TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.

 [``Remote PC``] Go to  ROS source directory (/home/<user_name>/catkin_ws/src) and clone the turtlebot3_applications repository.

 .. code-block:: bash